Team-LAD-S/LADSource-Docs/docs/reference/ladbot/shared/cico.md

     should use the server implementation; this version exists for clientside coroutine sequences.

+    Not recommended to use, will probably be deprecated in the future.

     ## Parameters { #client-parameters data-toc-label="Parameters" }

     <div class="api-parameter-table" markdown>